sodadata/docs/soda-cl/troubleshoot.md

 ### Soda does not recognize variables

-**Problem:** You execute a programmatic scan using Soda Core, but Soda does not seem to recognize the variables you included in the programmatic scan.
+**Problem:** You execute a programmatic scan using Soda Library, but Soda does not seem to recognize the variables you included in the programmatic scan.

 **Solution:** Be sure to include any variables in your programmatic scan *before* the check YAML file identification.
 Refer to [Basic programmatic scan]({% link soda-library/programmatic.md %}#basic-programmatic-scan) for an example.